jckuri/DeepRL-Continuous-Control/Report.md

 LR_CRITIC = 2e-4        # learning rate of the critic # ADDED
 ```

 I copied the initial weights of the local networks to the target networks.
-In this way, the networks start with equal values.
+In this way, local networks and target networks start with equal values.
 This action could improve the stability of the initial part of training.

 ```
         self.clone_weights(self.actor_target, self.actor_local) # ADDED